 3. Public Open Space Park Dedication.
-Prior to occupancy of the townhouses approved under this permit, and in order to implement the Applicant's proposal, the Applicant shall submit to the Executive Director for review and approval evidence that the Applicant has executed and recorded a dedication to the City of Pismo Beach of a fee interest of the Public Open Space Park.
-The dedicated area shall include all areas of the subject property seaward of the 100-year bluff retreat line measured from the seaward property line plus 100 feet landward of the 100-year bluff retreat line and South Silver Shoals Drive (see Exhibit 3).
-The grant of the Public Open Space Park shall indicate that the land is only for Open Space Park Use and subject to the terms of the Public Access Management Plan approved by the Executive Director under Special Condition 2 of this permit.
+PRIOR TO OCCUPANCY of the townhouses approved under this CDP, and in order to implement the Applicant's proposal, the Applicant shall execute and record a document, in a form and content acceptable to the Executive Director, dedicating to the City of Pismo Beach a fee interest to the property designated for the Public Open Space Park.
+The dedicated area shall include all areas of the subject property seaward of the bluff setback line (i.e., the line that is located 100 feet inland of the 100-year bluff retreat line; see Exhibit 3).
+The grant of the Public Open Space Park shall indicate that the land shall only be used for public park purposes, which may include, but is not limited to, the construction of trails, stairways, benches, bicycle racks, picnic tables, trash and recycling receptacles, signage and native noninvasive drought-tolerant vegetation, consistent with the terms of the Public Access Management Plan approved by the Executive Director under

+Special Condition 2 of this permit.
 The Executive Director-approved Public Access Management Plan shall be included as an exhibit to the grant of the Public Open Space Park.
-The recorded document shall include legal descriptions of both the entire project site and the area of dedication.
+The recorded document shall include legal descriptions of both the entire project site legal parcels being dedicated, a metes and bounds legal description of each accessway, and corresponding graphic depictions prepared by a licensed surveyor based on an on-site inspection.
 The document shall be recorded free of prior liens and any other encumbrances which the Executive Director determines may affect the interest being conveyed.